 For the pastry, mix the butter and sugar together with a wooden spoon until softened.
 Add the flour and baking powder and mix with your fingers until damp and sandy.
 Add the egg and knead very gently so that the pastry comes together.
 Flatten a little and wrap in plastic.
-Refrigerate for 1 hour before rolling out.
-Preheat your oven to Gas 4, 180°C, fan160°C.
+Chill for 1 hour before rolling out.
+Preheat your oven to Gas 4, 180°C, fan 160°C.

 To make the filling, put the milk and butter in a pan over medium heat to melt the butter.
 Whisk the egg yolks with the sugar and vanilla, then whisk in the cornflour.
 Add a ladleful of the hot milk to the eggs, whisking to avoid scrambling them.
 Mix it all together well and leave to cool.

 Whisk the egg whites to soft peaks then gradually fold into the filling.
-Pour into the tart case, sprinkle the sugar and cinnamon over the top and return to the oven for 30 minutes, or until it is set and just a bit wobbly.
+Pour into the tart case, sprinkle the sugar and cinnamon over the top and return to the oven for 30 minutes, or until it is set and.
 Cool before serving.